Outbreak Response Plan

 https://www.cdc.gov/nhsn/ltc/covid19/index/html.

-• Counts of residents and facility personnel with suspected and laboratory positive COVID-19.
+• Counts of residents and facility personnel with suspected and antigen tested positive COVID-19.

-• Counts of suspected and laboratory positive COVID-19 related deaths among residents and staff.
+• Counts of suspected and antigen positive COVID-19 related deaths among residents and staff.

 • Resident beds and census.